QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

             // public API--for example, a method that returns a `FooBar`, defined in `module_name`.
             // When in doubt, use an API dependency. api("module_name")

             // Impl dependencies are dependencies that are only used internally in a module,
             // and classes from it are never exposed through this module's public API.
             // For example, a dependency on lifecyle events would usually be impl. impl("module_2")

             // This module is only depended on when testing the code testmodOnly("module_3")

+            // This module is only used to compile the module.
+It is an optional runtime dependency,
+            // and should be also have a testmodOnly dependency as well to test features with and without the dependency compileOnly("module_4")
+            // testmodOnly disabled to test module without optional dependency
+            // testmodOnly("module_4")
         }
     }
 }